A Family Owned Business

 - Tamarisk Country Club, the first Jewish country club in Palm Springs

 - Stan Cohen, Huntington Beach Wave newspaper columnist

 The team has produced award-winning books, including 2007 Davey Award winner The California Missions As Art and 2005’s Best Family History in Texas.

 The company has a strong outreach program to help people preserve their life’s story.
-Tom has presented several hundred lectures on publishing, scanning, interviewing and life story writing at local, regional, national and international venues.
-He has presented at the Utah Genealogical Association’s annual conferences and at the Federation of Genealogical Societies’ national conference in 2005.
+Tom has presented several hundred lectures on publishing, photography, scanning, interviewing and life story writing at local, regional, national and international venues.
+He has presented at the Southern California Genealogical Society’s Genealogy Jamboree, Utah Genealogical Association’s annual conferences and at the Federation of Genealogical Societies’ national conference in 2005.

-As a family-owned business, Tom and Meri’s children invest time learning the business by scanning photos, manning the booth at trade shows and helping with presentations, answering phones and providing general office help.
+As a family-owned business, Tom’s children invest time learning the business by scanning photos, manning the booth at trade shows and helping with presentations, answering phones and providing general office help.
 Three of the children have published books for the company.